alicelambda/blag/content/security/microcorruption.md

 44ac:  0e43           clr	r14
 44ae:  0f4e           mov	r14, r15
 ```
-This code is checking each part of our password against the values in the cmp instructions.
+This code checks each part of our password against the values in the cmp instructions.
 It checks that `5962` was the first thing read onto our stack.
 Since the machine is little endian, this is when the least significant bytes are stored first in memory, when inputting values we have to flip the bytes to get `6259`.
 By putting all the values in the cmp instructions together we get our password.
 # New Orleans
 In this stage the password is created in the `create_password` function.
 ```